input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 participant to commit to the contract: when that period of time expires, the contract moves on to follow some alternative instructions.
-This prevents a participant stopping a contract by not taking part, thus making sure that "things happen".
+This prevents a participant stopping a contract by not taking part, thus making sure that "things happen."

 All the constructs of Marlowe that require user participation -- including user deposits and user choices -- are protected by timeouts.